Assessment Retake Procedures

 Our staff does a fantastic job of getting many vehicles through the Car Rider line as quickly as possible.
 For the safety of our staff and students, please refrain from being on your cell phones and follow the directions of our staff.

-The Car Rider line closes at 8:50 a.m when the tardy bell rings.
+The Car Rider line closes at 8:47 a.m.
+This allows students to be in their classrooms before the tardy bell rings at 8:50 am.
 If you arrive after the Car Rider line has closed, please continue on to the Front Office and check your child in.